iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { Range3dProps } from '@bentley/geometry-core';
 import { Ray3d } from '@bentley/geometry-core';
 import { ReadonlySortedArray } from '@bentley/bentleyjs-core';
+import { RealityDataType as RealityDataType_2 } from '@bentley/reality-data-client';
 import { RelatedElement } from '@bentley/imodeljs-common';
 import { RelativePosition } from '@bentley/ui-abstract';
 import { RemoveFunction } from '@bentley/imodeljs-common';